 Leda Viñas Viejas 2017 and Valverán 2017 were the wine and the cider chosen for the toast at Masaveu Family Wineries this Christmas.
 These new vintages have been released so that consumers of this wine from Castilla y León and this ice-cider from Asturias can toast with the latest editions this Christmas.

-Juan Glaría, oenology manager at this wine group, defines these products as “high-quality, singular wines that perfectly capture the essence of Bodegas Masaveu: unique terroirs and traditionally crafted limited productions, yet with innovation in their concepts and processes, clear commitment to the environment and a personal and close project vision”.
+Juan Glaría, oenology manager at this wine group, defines these products as “high-quality, singular wines that perfectly capture the essence of Masaveu Family Wineries: unique terroirs and traditionally crafted limited productions, yet with innovation in their concepts and processes, clear commitment to the environment and a personal and close project vision”.

 Leda, an organic multiterroir

 Leda Viñas Viejas 2017 is the wine that embodies the principles of Leda, the winery owned by the Masaveu family in Tudela de Duero, Valladolid.
 This organic, multiterroir wine proceeds from different plots that are separately crafted.
 The vineyards that these wines come from are between 70 and 100 years old and are situated along the Duero valley.